-Morehouse, who earned a bachelor’s degree in communication, had worked for several years in marketing agency roles prior to earning her MBA.
+Morehouse, who earned a bachelor’s degree in communication, had worked for several years in marketing agency roles before earning her MBA.
 She had a solid record of accomplishment that included developing TV, radio and digital media campaigns for a diverse roster of clients.
-However, she did not have a formal background in math and business analytics, which is why she chose to focus her MBA on gaining skills in those areas.
+However, Morehouse did not have a formal background in math and business analytics, so she chose to focus her MBA on gaining skills in those areas.
 She said that because digital media is a newer field, proving that she had a solid foundation in research and analytics—as well as financial compliance–helped show her employer that she was able to set digital media goals that improved the bottom line.

 “The confidence I gained when I actually discovered I could do calculus and understand managerial accounting and economics with proper instruction made me feel very capable,” she said.

-Morehouse said she was inspired to earn an advanced degree early on, after watching her mother juggle college, two jobs and a family.
-Although she never thought she’d pursue an MBA specifically, she said she realized that being able to speak the same business language as her clients and supervisors would serve her well in her career—and it has.
+Morehouse said she was inspired to earn an advanced degree early on after watching her mother juggle college, two jobs and a family.
+Although she never thought she’d pursue an MBA specifically, Morehouse said she realized that being able to speak the same business language as her clients and supervisors would serve her well in her career—and it has.

 On the other hand, Claire Regan '18MBA, a business systems analyst with 25 years of sales experience, completed a general MBA with career advancement in mind.
-She credits her MBA for her most recent promotion, which she received just a few months shy of commencement.
-She decided to pursue an MBA to move from a traditional sales role at Consolidated Communications to an analytics role, where she now analyzes sales accounts and determines how the company might better manage and expand its business communications services.
+She credits her MBA for a promotion, which she received just a few months shy of commencement.
+She decided to pursue an MBA to move from a traditional sales role at Consolidated Communications to an analytics role.
+She analyzed sales accounts and determined how the company might better manage and expand its business communications services.
 Although she didn't choose a specific concentration, she did take two courses focused on workplace conflict management.

-As you consider moving forward with an MBA, keep in mind that this is a degree that prepares you well for broad industries.
-A concentration, however, provides specialization in a particular area that can make a difference in taking on a role in an area you enjoy working in most.
+As you consider moving forward with an MBA, keep in mind that this degree can prepare you well for broad industries.
+A concentration, however, provides specialization in a particular area that can make a difference in taking on a role in the area you enjoy working in most.

 Explore SNHU's online MBA concentrations.